 The board of trustees have employed Internal Auditors to carry out specific functions.
-We used the Academies Handbook, our own procedures and advice from the auditor to set the programme.
+We used the Academy Trust Handbook, our own procedures and advice from the auditor to set the programme.
 The trust hired JGT Auditors and they conducted 3 visits across the year coming in once every term.

-The auditors role included giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
-In particular, the checks carried out in the current period included:
+The auditor's role included giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
+In particular, the checks carried out in the current period include -